MicrosoftDocs/quantum-docs/articles/qsharp-ways-to-work.md

 ## Azure portal

-Use Jupyter Notebooks in the [Azure Quantum portal](https://portal.azure.com) to create, upload, store, and run quantum code on quantum simulators or hardware targets.
+Use Jupyter Notebooks in the [Azure portal](https://portal.azure.com) to create, upload, store, and run quantum code on quantum simulators or hardware targets.
 Sample Jupyter Notebooks are provided to help you get started with quantum programming in Q# and Python and with running Qiskit and Cirq circuits.
 From the portal, you can also manage quantum workspaces, jobs, activity, credits, and access control.
 See [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace) to get started.

 ### The %%qsharp command